-Step 2: Choose Form(s)-The ally spirit may have one (and only one) of the following powers: Inhabitation (p.
-100), Materialization (p.
-289, SR4), or Possession (p.
-101).
+Step 2: Choose Form(s)-The ally spirit may either have the Materialization power (p.
+296, SR4A) or the Inhabitation power (p.
+100).
 Materializing allies start with one with base form they may materialize as (typically appropriate to the summoner's belief system).
 The ally spirit can have additional forms that it can switch between at will (requiring a Complex Action) at the cost of 2 Karma each.
 Inhabiting allies must have a vessel prepared for them.
 Inhabiting allies may also have additional forms purchased for them, however these are only available if the Inhabitation results in a true form ally spirit (in which case the spirit's base form will still reflect the vessel's original form).

-Possession allies have no material form of their own (though vessels are often prepared for them).
+TS OF

-ITS OF THE SIK
+THE SINTH

 Step 3: Choose Powers-Each ally spirit automatically starts with the powers of Astral Form, Banishing Resistance, Realistic Form (p.
 102), Sapience (p.
-290, SR4), and Sense Link (p.
+297, SR4A), and Sense Link (p.
 55) for free.
 Each also receives one additional power per point of Force, chosen from any powers available to spirits the initiate may conjure.
 The initiate may give the ally extra powers available to spirits his tradition can conjure at a cost of 5 Karma each.
 If the magician chooses the Elemental Attack, Energy Aura, or Engulf powers, he must specify what form the power takes.

 Step 4: Choose Skills-All ally spirits automatically start with the skills of Assensing, Astral Combat, Dodge, Perception, and Unarmed Combat at a rating equal to their Force.
 The conjurer may grant the spirit additional skills at a rating equal to Force from among those that he possesses or that the ally needs in order to use its powers or innate abilities (such as Exotic Ranged Weapon if it has the Noxious Breath power, or Counterspelling if it has the Magical Guard power) at a cost of 5 Karma each.
 Ally spirits may also be given the Flight skill (p.
-286, SR4), assuming it fits the spirit's form.
+292, SR4A), assuming it fits the spirit's form.
 Allies may never possess skills from the Conjuring skill group.